googlegenomics/pipelines-api-examples/fastqc/README.md

 ## (5) Check the results

-Check the operation output for a top-level `erors` field.
+Check the operation output for a top-level `errors` field.
 If none, then the operation should have finished successfully.

 Navigate to your bucket in the